airtai/faststream/docs/docs/en/getting-started/publishing/direct.md

 ```

 !!! note
-    Using this way **FastStream** doesn't reuse incoming `correlation_id` to mark outgoing messages with it.
-You should set it manually, if it is required.
+    When using this method, **FastStream** doesn't reuse the incoming `correlation_id` to mark outgoing messages with it.
+You should set it manually if it is required.